aregsar/aregsarblog/blog/2020/connecting-laravel-to-digitalocean-managed-mysql-database/index.md

 # Laravel Managed MySql SSL connection settings

+> Note when running in production we don't need to configure ssl mode to connect to the Managed MySql instance.
+This setup is for running Laravel locally.

 From `https://laracasts.com/discuss/channels/laravel/digital-ocean-managed-databases?page=0`

 In order to enable Laravel to use SSL mode when connecting to MySQl we can configure it as shown: